-Also, according to Greg Noonan, “the bitterness derived from long boiling is coarser than that from a more moderate period” (Noonan, New Brewing Lager Beer, p.
+According to Greg Noonan, “the bitterness derived from long boiling is coarser than that from a more moderate period” (Noonan, New Brewing Lager Beer, p.
 154), which also suggests that more hops for a shorter time in the boil is advantageous.

 Keeping hops in the wort at various sub-boiling temperatures for 60 minutes adds maybe some extra body, but little to no additional hop flavor.
 A 45-minute hop stand at 170°F seems to add no hop flavor.
-On the other hand, a 10-minute hop stand (with hops added at flameout) can produce very nice hop flavor.
-The take-away message seems to be that long hop stands (45 minutes or more) don’t add hop flavor; shorter hop stands (around 10 minutes) do, although temperature may also be a factor.
-Even at sub-boiling temperatures, steeping for too long removes (or fails to produce) that wonderful hop flavor.
-Are the sub-boiling temperatures of a hop stand beneficial to flavor, or do the flavor benefits come mostly from the amount of time of the steep?
-I don’t know.
+A 10-minute hop stand (with hops added at flameout) can produce very nice hop flavor.
+However, I’ve found no perceptual difference in flavor with hops boiled for 10 minutes or steeped at 170°F (77°C) for 10 minutes, and so wort temperature may not play a large role in preserving hop flavor.

-4. Dry Hop for Aroma
+4. Dry Hop for Aroma and Flavor

 5. Dry Hop using a Weighted Mesh Bag